e65ce0a5-wordle/e65ce0a5-wordle/README.md

 And if you’re so inclined, you may also play my “Eighth Avenue” cousin, without the usual data harvesting shenanigans, [here](https://e65ce0a5-wordle.github.io/e65ce0a5-wordle/4d41d2be.html)

-[^1]: Standalone means you can download [me](https://e65ce0a5-wordle.github.io/e65ce0a5-wordle/index.html) or [my cousin](https://e65ce0a5-wordle.github.io/e65ce0a5-wordle/4d41d2be.html) and play us offline on your local device
+[^1]: Standalone means you can download [me](https://e65ce0a5-wordle.github.io/e65ce0a5-wordle/index.html) or [my cousin](https://e65ce0a5-wordle.github.io/e65ce0a5-wordle/4d41d2be.html) and play us offline on your local device.
+Note though that my cousin’s offline puzzle word list differs from their online list.

 [^2]: [OG Wordle archive](https://github.com/e65ce0a5-wordle/e65ce0a5-wordle/tree/main/og.wordle) - the source from which I was forked.